medialab/aime-core/presentation.md

 * simplify plugins installation (for designers ...?): something like a package manager
-* note necessarly a performance choice but a semiotic one networks are powerfull semiotic objects to think data
+* note necessarly a performance choice but a semiotic one networks are powerfull semiotic objects to think data (ADD prof IEP reference)

 Note: dani refine